mist-medical/MIST/README.md

 # Medical Imaging Segmentation Toolkit

 Work in progress.
-MIST is a simple 3D medical image segmentation framework for TensorFlow.
+MIST is a simple and fully automated 3D medical image segmentation framework built for TensorFlow.
+To initiate the MIST pipeline, you need to provide it a JSON file with some parameters (i.e., path to data, modality, class labels, etc.).
+The `example.ipynb` notebook provides a use case for MIST on the LiTS dataset.

 ### Inputs
+Below is a table of all possible inputs to the MIST pipeline.
+Note that not all of these inputs are required.

 | Input                | Type                    | Required? | Default                        | Description                                                                                                                                                                                                                                                                                            |
 |----------------------|-------------------------|:---------:|--------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `raw_data_dir`       | `str`                   |     *     |                                | Path to directory containing raw nifti files                                                                                                                                                                                                                                                           |